 Courtesy Joshua Lewis

 “I attend an after-school program called Young at Arts where I learned singing, acting, and dancing.
 My favorite teacher at Young at Arts was Mrs. Whitney.
 She has changed the way I look at life in many ways.
 Before Mrs. Whitney came to Young at Arts, I didn’t really like dance and I was afraid to try anything I didn’t already know I would be successful at.
 Mrs. Whitney talked me through times when I was frustrated with not only dancing, but with singing, acting, or with life in general.
 She taught me that your attitude when working with others can be more important than your talent.” —Joshua Lewis, student.
-Check out these 19 inspiring quotes from teachers around the world.
+Everyone has heard inspiring words from a teacher in their life, just like these 19 inspiring quotes from teachers around the world.

 Her love of the environment struck a nerve